How to have a low waste picnic, without being a dick

 Get a cooler bag to reduce food waste

 Who hasn’t thrown away an almost untouched pot of hummus, after it’s been roasting in the sun for most of the day?
-Keep your drinks cool and reduce food caste by bringing a cooler bag with some freezer packs.
+Keep your drinks cool and reduce food waste by bringing a cooler bag.
+I just put in my order for a very cute cooler bag covered in adorable ducks, so I’ll be extra ready for the rest of summer.
+If you don’t want to spend the money on a cooler bag, even just getting some freezer packs and using them in your backpack will do the trick.

 Get your recycle on